cvicens/openwhisk-demo/README.md

 After generating and packaging the sample function a jar file should have been generated at `./${ARTIFACT_ID}/target/${ARTIFACT_ID}.jar`

-Next step is to deploy our function in OpenWhisk, to do so we need the name of the action (in the next example is `demo`) the path to the jar file and the fully qualifed name of the class that contains our function.
+Next step is to deploy our function in OpenWhisk, to do so we need the name of the action (in the next example is `demo`) the path to the jar file and the fully qualified name of the class that contains our function.

 > By default when using the archetype`-DgroupId=com.redhat.serverless` means `--main com.redhat.serverless.FunctionApp`